-Displaying the HA status
+Displaying the high availability status

-Use this procedure to display the high availability status of a FortiVoice unit.
+Use this procedure to display the high availability (HA) status of a FortiVoice unit.

 - 1. Go to System > High Availability > Status. - 2.
 You can review the following settings: - Refresh section lets you set a timer for how often you want this page to check for a status update automatically.
-To manually refresh this page, click Refresh. - Mode Status lets you know what the configured mode is and the mode that it is currently using. - Configured Operating Mode is the mode that you have programmed the unit to act as with the Configuration tab (either as master or slave). - Effective Operating Mode can display one of the following modes: - Master shows that the unit is acting as the master. - Slave shows that the unit is acting as the slave. - Failed shows that the service or network interface monitoring has detected a failure and the diagnostic connection is currently determining whether the problem has been corrected or a failover is required. - Off is a mode used by both units.
-For a master unit, this mode indicates that the service or interface monitoring has detected a failure, taken the master unit offline, and triggered a failover.
-For a slave unit, this mode indicates that the synchronization has failed once; a subsequent failure will trigger a failover. - Daemon status is only available on the slave unit.
-The following updates are available: - Monitor shows when the slave unit will check the master unit to make sure that it is still active.
-If the system detects any errors, this section will show how many errors were detected. - Configuration shows the last time the configuration was updated from the master unit to the slave unit. - Data shows the last time the data was synchronized between the master and slave units.
+To manually refresh this page, click Refresh. - Mode Status lets you know what the configured mode is and the mode that it is currently using. - Configured Operating Mode is the mode that you have programmed the unit to act as with the Configuration tab (either as primary or secondary). - Effective Operating Mode can display one of the following modes: - Master shows that the unit is acting as the primary. - Slave shows that the unit is acting as the secondary.

+- Failed shows that the service or network interface monitoring has detected a failure and the diagnostic connection is currently determining whether the problem has been corrected or a failover is required. - Off is a mode used by both units.
+For a primary unit, this mode indicates that the service or interface monitoring has detected a failure, taken the primary unit offline, and triggered a failover.
+For a secondary unit, this mode indicates that the synchronization has failed once; a subsequent failure will trigger a failover. - Daemon status is only available on the secondary unit.
+The following updates are available: - Monitor shows when the secondary unit will check the primary unit to make sure that it is still active.
+If the system detects any errors, this section will show how many errors were detected. - Configuration shows the last time the configuration was updated from the primary unit to the secondary unit. - Data shows the last time the data was synchronized between the primary and secondary units.
 The Configuration and Data section may display different times.
 This is normal.
 Synchronizing data can take longer to complete. - Database shows the database status such as Checking Status, Stopped, Running (in sync), and Syncing Data.